gabor-trainer/rust-2025-may-05/additional-material/070 Enums vs Unions - some notes.md

 **In Summary:**

-*   **`enum`**: **Safe**, idiomatic, tagged union for representing distinct possibilities with compile-time guaranteed variant information.
+*   **`enum`**: **Safe**, idiomatic, way for representing distinct possibilities with compile-time guaranteed variant information.
 Use this for most scenarios.
-*   **`union`**: **Unsafe**, low-level, untagged union for representing overlapping memory layouts, primarily for FFI  or specific low-level programming scenarios.
+*   **`union`**: **Unsafe**, low-level, union for representing overlapping memory layouts, primarily for FFI  or specific low-level programming scenarios.
 Use this only when absolutely necessary and with caution.

 So, while the `union` keyword exists for specific unsafe use cases, representing distinct variants or possibilities in a safe, high-level way, they way is `enum`.
 (This is the way :-) as the Mandalorian would say.